 Enzo’s life changes a lot, though, when Denny gets married and he and his new wife have a baby.
 Life, as it usually does, isn’t what they expected and some things are much more difficult than anticipated.
 Denny’s wife, Eve, gets ill, a fact that Enzo discovers far earlier than the humans find out.
 And that’s just the beginning – it’s a bit like Gone With the Wind, where you think “WHAT MORE CAN POSSIBLY HAPPEN?”
 And, I’m not saying this book is the next Gone With the Wind.

 Enzo also believes that he’ll be reincarnated as a human after his dog life is over and he looks forward to being able to read, to speak, and to having thumbs (the thumbs is the biggest thing for him).
 He feels like he understands humans pretty well and is constantly frustrated by his inability to communicate very well with them.

-I don’t know – this book was more interesting than I thought it’d be, considering it was about a DOG (I’m sorry, all you mega-animal lovers; I just don’t get it), but it also never gripped me.
+I don’t know – The Art of Racing in the Rain book was more interesting than I thought it’d be, considering it was about a DOG (I’m sorry, all you mega-animal lovers; I just don’t get it), but it also never gripped me.
 I didn’t particularly like any of the characters and the book had a bit of a grungy, depressing feel that made me slightly uncomfortable.

 Has anyone else read this?
 What did you think?